Motherboard Explained

 Motherboard Components

-The motherboard consists of various components which have their own role to play in the functioning of a computer.
+The motherboard consists of various components that have a role to play in the functioning of a computer.
 Let us discuss various motherboard components and know their definition and role.

 Expansion Slots